dss-extensions/dss_capi/docs/known_differences.md

     - For consistency between the Monitor and the rest of the methods/APIs, when DynamicExp is used, the CktElement API and reports use the same variables as used in the Monitor.
     - For now, writing to a CktElement variable is disabled when using DynamicExp.

-- Other API extensions include (see also the table at [DSS Extensions — OpenDSS: Overview of Python APIs](https://github.com/dss-extensions/dss-extensions/blob/main/python_apis.md)):
+- Other API extensions include (see also the table at [DSS-Extensions — OpenDSS: Overview of Python APIs](https://github.com/dss-extensions/dss-extensions/blob/main/python_apis.md)):
     - Many `PDElements` functions: `AllNames`, `AllMaxCurrents`, `AllPctNorm`, `AllPctEmerg`, `AllCurrents`, `AllCurrentsMagAng`, `AllCplxSeqCurrents`, `AllSeqCurrents`, `AllPowers`, `AllSeqPowers`, `AllNumPhases`, `AllNumConductors`, `AllNumTerminals`.
     - Access by `idx` for many more DSS elements (21 new function pairs).
     - Experimental access to the following classes: `WireData`, `TSData`, `Reactors`, `LineSpacings`, `LineGeometries`, `CNData`.